Expat Living In Australia

 Australia Foreign Bank Account Reporting – The FBAR (FinCen Form 114)

-Another important tax deadline that frequently applies to US expat tax in Australia is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114 – formerly known as TD F 90-22.1).
+Another important tax deadline that frequently applies to US expat tax in Australia is in regards to the disclosure of foreign assets on the FBAR.
+Known as the FinCen Form 114.

-The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements, which in a nutshell is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.
+The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements.
+This is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.

 If you have bank accounts at Northern Australia Bank, Commonwealth Bank, Westpac, Australia and New Zealand Banking Group (ANZ) or at another bank in Australia or any other foreign country, you may meet the filing requirement to disclosure your foreign accounts on the FBAR.
 Please don’t hesitate to contact Tax Samaritan to learn more about your filing requirements.